I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 The executive order substantively has not been killed.

-This would be before Judge Robart.
+This will be before Judge Robart.

 In other words, this executive order has never been argued.